georgiee/coding-for-kids/slides.md

 ![](images/03-how/scratch/scratch-logo.jpg)

 ---
-^ Scratch is the holy grail of kids programming.
+^ Scratch is the most famous tool for kids programming.

 ^ It’s a programming language invented by Mitchel Resnick at the MIT Media Lab.